badu/gorm/README.md

 - regexp.MustCompile is slow inside functions (10 times slower)

 # Last merge
-- #1242 - "Omit duplicates and zero-value ids in preload queries.
-Resolves #854 and #1054."
+- 01.12.2016 - "Skip order sql when quering with distinct commit"

 # Breaking changes
 - DB struct - renamed to DBCon, since that is what it represents.